ncullen93/ncullen93.github.io/literature.md

 the ANTsX ecosystem (theory), or have applied ANTs-based tools for processing or analyzing medical images as part of a scientific study (applications).

-- <a href="/literature-theory/" style="font-size:26px">Theory</a>
+- <a href="/literature-theory/" style="font-size:26px">Theory Overview</a>
-- <a href="/literature-applications/" style="font-size:26px">Applications</a>
+- <a href="/literature-applications/" style="font-size:26px">Applications Overview</a>

 ----------------------------------------------------------------

 ## ANTs & Medical Imaging
 <br/>
-The peer-reviewed papers and ideas presented in this section place ANTs-based tools in the context of the broader medical imaging literature and thus do not necessarily describe or even use ANTs-based tools specifically.
+The peer-reviewed papers and ideas presented in this section place the theory behind various ANTs-based tools in the context of the broader medical imaging literature.

 - <a href="/literature-registration/" style="font-size:26px">Registration</a>
 - <a href="/literature-segmentation/" style="font-size:26px">Segmentation</a>